ioana-ivan/bm-semlex/README.md

         - processing utils
     - extract_from_semcor.py : Extract the base filename from Semcor and WordNet
     - extract_words.py : Extract the negative words from WordNet
+- other_files : Instructions for synonymy evaluation for humans